Rami Malek Falls Off The Stage At The Oscars, Treated By Paramedics Following Best Actor Win

 — The Scottish Sun (@ScottishSun) February 25, 2019

 During his Academy Awards acceptance speech, Rami Malek made it known that he was not “the obvious choice” to play the late Queen frontman in Bohemian Rhapsody (Sacha Baron Cohen was on serious contention to be the movie’s original lead), but he added that in the end everything “worked out” for him.
-Malek called his unlikely Oscar win a “monumental moment” and he thanked Freddie Mercury’s surviving Queen bandmates seated in the audience.
+Malek called his unlikely Oscar win a “monumental moment,” and he thanked Freddie Mercury’s surviving Queen bandmates seated in the audience.
 Queen opened up the 2018 Academy Awards with a riveting performance of “We Will Rock You” with Adam Lambert.

 After his Oscar win and brief timeout to attend to his tumble, Rami Malek headed to the Governors Ball where he promptly decided to shake things off at the prestigious after-party by shaking up a bottle of champagne, according to Metro.